tanoManzo/notes/The Nucleotide Transformer - Building and Evaluating Robust Foundation Models for Human Genomics.md

 The Nucleotide Transformer models were evaluated after self-supervised training through two different techniques: probing and fine-tuning. [[Probing]] refers to the use of learned LM embeddings of DNA sequences as features to simpler models for predicting genomic tasks.
 Specifically, we probed ten arbitrarily chosen layers of the LMs using either a logistic regression model or a small multi-layer perceptron (MLP) model composed of up to two hidden layers (Fig. 2).
 In agreement with recent work [26], we observe that the best performance for a given task is both model and layer dependent (Table 9).
 Moreover, we confirm that the best model performance is never obtained using embeddings from the final layer, as usually done in earlier work [5].
 For example, in the H3K4me1 histone occupancy classification task, we observe a relative difference between the highest and lowest performing layer as high as 38%, indicating that the representation quality varies significantly across the layers of the transformer model (Suppl.
 Fig. 1).

 ![[Pasted image 20231208153812.png]]

+Using probing, our models outperformed or matched 11 out of 18 baselines (Table 4).
+This number increases to 15 out of 18 after fine-tuning (Fig. 1).

+Even though fine-tuning was not extensively studied in previous work [5], possibly due to its high compute requirements, we overcame this limitation by relying on a recent parameter efficient fine-tuning technique [27] requiring only 0.1% of the total model parameters to be tuned.